sguo35/donorschoose/readme.md

 - `load_data.py` holds data loading / preprocessing functions
 - `model.py` holds the model definition and training code
 - You will need to manually download `test.csv` and `resources.csv`

+# Training
+- Run `keras model.py` to train.
+You will need at least 2GB VRAM
+- Change `LSTM` to `CuDNNLSTM` in `model.py`'s `make_residual_lstm` function if you have a GPU with sufficient memory
+- Because loading the entire dataset into memory is impossible unless you have 64GB+ RAM, I currently load 3k entries at a time, randomly selected.
+You will have to restart training periodically with existing saved model to sample the entire dataset (TODO: fix this)

 # Libraries
 - Keras
 - Numpy